BuffChain/tufftoken/docs/TuffVBT.md

 This internal function is equivalent to {transfer}, and can be used to e.g. implement automatic token fees, slashing mechanisms, etc.

+Fees will be taken unless the address is excluded or if the token has reached maturity.

 Emits a {Transfer} event.

 Requirements: